ddev/ddev/docs/users/cli-usage.md

 to make it use the MailHog, ddev's built-in mail handler.

-Now log into the site using the web browser.
+Now log into the admin site (/admin) using the web browser.
 The default credentials are username=admin, password=shopware.
 You can use the web UI to install sample data or accomplish many other tasks.

 For more advanced tasks like adding elasticsearch, building and watching storefront and administration, see [susi.dev](https://susi.dev/ddev-shopware-6).